SandwichMan5/suika3/README.md

 ## Why SuikaScript?

-It's OUR language ;-)
+* **Instant Iteration:** No compile cycles, no waiting.
+The built-in JIT compiler runs your scripts immediately after editing, so you can tweak gameplay and see results in real-time.

-* **True Native Performance:** Run extensions at full speed on iOS, Android, and consoles—even where JIT execution is restricted.
+* **True Native Performance:** Run extensions at full speed on iOS, Android, and consoles.
+Even on platforms where JIT is restricted, you never have to sacrifice performance.
-* **Seamless Platform Review:** Since final builds consist of native code, you'll never face script-related hurdles during App Store or console reviews.
+* **Smooth Store Approval:** Dramatically lower the risk of rejection.
+Since final builds consist of native code via AOT, you'll breeze through App Store and console certifications.
-* **Developer-Friendly:** Inspired by JavaScript, the syntax is intuitive for beginners yet powerful for veterans.
+* **Easy to Learn, Powerful to Use:** The JavaScript-inspired syntax is friendly for beginners, yet offers the deep flexibility seasoned developers expect for complex systems.
-* **Long-term Stability:** Because we develop both the language and the VM in-house, you're safe from breaking upstream changes.
-Your scripts stay compatible for the long haul.
+* **Long-term Stability:** Because we develop the language in-house, you're shielded from breaking changes in upstream projects.
+We own and control the full stack, so your scripts stay compatible forever.

+Yes, it's OUR language, built just for devs like you ;-)

 ---